Pair production of heavy charged gauge bosons in $pp$ collisions at LHC: Introduction

 \section{Introduction}

-At the scale of TeV energy a new physics can be observe.
-This new scenario of physics is the finding of additional new heavy gauge bosons ($W^{'^{\pm}}, Z^{'}$).
-Many extension of standard model realize the existence of these additional gauge bosons.
-These bosons are the heavy version of standard model weak vector gauge bosons.
-The property of these bosons may be similar or not to that of the standard model weak bosons W this depends upon the underlying theory.
-The model that predict heavy W' bosons also contains Z' bosons generically, but this is not true in the reverse.
-The detail of the model gives the difference in mass of $W^{'}$ and $Z^{'}$ bosons, hence the discovery of $W^{'}$ bosons are more probable to discover before the discovery of $W^{'}$ bosons.
-The property that differentiate standard model W and the new heavy charged gauge bosons is that it may couple to left handed, right handed or mixture of both fermions while standard model weak bosons only couple to left handed fermions.
-The lagrangian that generally gives mathematical description of fermions interaction of $W^{'}$ bosons is given by\cite{lab1}
+A new physics can be observed at TeV energy scale.
+The new scenario of physics is the finding of additional new heavy gauge bosons ($W^{'^{\pm}}, Z^{'}$).
+Many extensions of the standard model realize the existence of these additional gauge bosons.
+These bosons are the heavy version of weak vector gauge bosons of the standard model (SM).
+The properties of these bosons may be similar or not to that of the standard model weak bosons $W$ which depends upon the underlying theory.
+The model that predict heavy $W^{'}$ bosons also contains $Z^{'}$ bosons generically, but this is not true in the reverse~\cite{lab1}.